wp-plugins/autoptimize/readme.txt

 = Will this work with my blog? =

 Although Autoptimize comes without any warranties, it will in general work flawlessly if you configure it correctly.
 See "Troubleshooting" below for info on how to configure in case of problems.

-= I activated Autoptimize, but Google Pagespeed Insight still complains? =

-If you have render-blocking JS: be sure not to tick the "force JS in head" if not absolutely needed.

-If you have render-blocking CSS: consider to "inline" or "inline and defer" your CSS.
-There's more info on these topics below.

 = What is the use of "inline and defer CSS"? =